Coder-Sadik/recipe-page/README.md

-# Frontend Mentor - FAQ accordion solution
+# Frontend Mentor - Recipe page solution

-This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents